Campaign of the Month: October 2017

 In 2003, when Celia was 14, her mother abandoned the family.
-Celia will not say much about what happened, only that it lead to an ugly divorce, and that her mother is dead to her.
-Or at least that’s what she says in Daddy’s hearing.
-Celia has continued to have a secret relationship with her mother since that time, taking advantage of her father’s out of town trips in order to visit with the woman, and it was Diana who helped fund Celia’s dream of enrolling in cosmetology school without Maxen’s knowledge.
+Celia would not say much about what happened, only that it lead to an ugly divorce, and that her mother was dead to her.
+Or at least that’s what she said in Daddy’s hearing.
+Celia continued to maintain a secret relationship with her mother since that time, taking advantage of her father’s regular trips to Baton Rouge in order to visit with the woman.
+It was Diana who helped fund Celia’s dream of enrolling in cosmetology school without Maxen’s knowledge.

-Celia was instrumental in standing up to her father in the Republican Party Scandal of 2009 when a video was released of Maxen raping his second-eldest daughter, Isabel.
-The alleged atrocity was later recanted and denied by Diana and Isabel, but the damage had been done to Maxen’s political career and, thus far, has kept him from pursuing a national seat.
+Celia was instrumental in standing up to her father during a scandal for the Republican Party in 2009 when a video was released of Maxen raping his second-eldest daughter, Isabel.
+The alleged atrocity was later recanted and denied by Diana and Isabel, but the damage had been done to Maxen’s political career and, thus far, has kept him from pursuing national office.
 Celia, with the help of her now-deceased boyfriend Stephen Garrison, was able to help her mother find a lawyer to take on the insurance company that wrongfully dropped her from its coverage following her 2003 car accident and divorce.
-Celia’s mother later invested a significant portion of the settlement to her daughter’s business, Flawless.
+Celia’s mother later invested a significant portion of the settlement in her daughter’s business, Flawless.

 Lucy Flores, Celia’s daughter, was born in January of 2010, scant months before she opened her business and exactly nine months after the scandal of 2009.